Mark McVeigh

-Mark McVeigh (born 26 January 1981) is a former professional Australian rules footballer for the Essendon Football Club in the Australian Football League.
+Mark McVeigh (born 26 January 1981) is a former professional Australian rules footballer who played for the Essendon Football Club in the Australian Football League (AFL).
 He served as the caretaker senior coach of the Greater Western Sydney Giants following the resignation of Leon Cameron in 2022.

+Early life and junior football

+McVeigh was born in Melbourne to mother Margaret (a former Victorian basketball player) and father Tony (a former Williamstown Football Club player).
+Following their move from Melbourne to the Central Coast, Tony began coaching and captaining the Killarney Vale Bombers where Mark and his brother Jarrad would eventually play junior football.